Materials Science and Engineering, M.S.

 State-of-the-Art Labs and Equipment

-Our labs help materials science and engineering graduate students conduct research that makes an impact.
+The resources available in our laboratories enable materials science and engineering graduate students to conduct research that makes an impact.
 Use state-of-the-art analytical, laboratory, and field equipment.
-You’ll have access to instruments in for your materials sciences research and opportunities to work one-on-one with faculty.
+You’ll have access to instruments in your materials sciences research and opportunities to work one-on-one with faculty.

 It is possible for our materials science students to earn their MS/MSE degree via distance or remote learning through Montana Tech.
 Off-campus research is encouraged for qualified students.
-Learn more about distance or remote learning options.
+Learn more about distance or remote learning opportunities that include both thesis research and non-thesis practicum options.

 What is Materials Science?